cloudflare/cloudflare-docs/content/r2/platform/unicode-interoperability.md

 Since R2 is built on top of Workers, it supports Unicode natively.
 One nuance of Unicode that is often overlooked is the issue of [filename interoperability](https://en.wikipedia.org/wiki/Filename#Encoding_indication_interoperability) due to [Unicode equivalence](https://en.wikipedia.org/wiki/Unicode_equivalence).

-Based on feedback from our users, we've chosen to NFC-normalize key names before storing by default.
+Based on feedback from our users, we have chosen to NFC-normalize key names before storing by default.
 This means `Héllo` and `Héllo` are the same object in R2 but different objects in other storage providers.

 R2 is encoding-preserving for display though.
 When you list the objects, you'll get back the last encoding you uploaded with.